Ferdinand Cohn

 Ferdinand Julius Cohn (24 January 1828 – 25 June 1898) was a German biologist.
 He is one of the founders of modern bacteriology and microbiology.

+Biography

-Ferdinand J. Cohn was born in the Jewish quarter of Breslau in the Prussian Province of Silesia (which is now Wroclaw, Poland).
-His father, Issak Cohn, was a successful merchant and manufacturer.
-At the age of 10 Ferdinand suffered hearing impairment (for an unknown reason).
-Starting at age 16 he studied botany under Heinrich Goppert at the University of Breslau.
-Due to Cohn's Jewish background he was prevented from taking the final degree examinations at Breslau.
-He then moved to the University of Berlin.
-At age 19 in 1847 he received a degree in botany at Berlin.
-He remained studying botany for another couple of years in Berlin, where he came in contact with many of the top scientists of his time.
+Ferdinand Julius Cohn was born in the Jewish quarter of Breslau in the Prussian Province of Silesia (modern-day Wrocław, Poland).
+His father, Issak Cohn, was a successful merchant and manufacturer who for some time held the post of Austro-Hungarian consul.
+He was the elder brother of humorist and playwright Oskar Justinus Cohn and of historian and jurist Max Conrat.

-In 1849 he returned to the University of Breslau and he remained at that university for the rest of his career as a teacher and researcher.
-On his initial return to Breslau in his early twenties, his father had bought for him a large and expensive microscope made by Simon Plössl.
-This microscope, which the University of Breslau and most universities did not have, was Ferdinand Cohn's main research tool in the 1850s.
+He was considered a child prodigy, and could read at the age of two.
+He also suffered hearing impairment from a young age.
+He entered the Maria-Magdalenen-Gymnasium in 1835 at the age or 6 or 7, and the University of Breslau in 1842 or 1844.
+There he studied botany under Heinrich Göppert and Christian Nees von Esenbeck.

+Cohn was refused admission to the University of Breslau's doctoral program because of his Jewish background.
+He thus continued his studies at the University of Berlin, where he obtained a Ph.D. in 1847 with a dissertation on the physiology of seeds.
+In it he advocated for the establishment of botanical gardens dedicated to the study of plant physiology, a vision that he later played a significant role in realizing.

+He returned to Breslau in 1848 and, after a delay due to his Jewish heritage, was appointed as a privat-docent in 1850.
+He remained at that university for the rest of his career, obtaining the titled of professor in 1857 and, following the death of his mentor Göppert, was promoted to a full professorship in 1872.

+Work

+Cohn was a prolific writer, leaving behind over 150 papers, essays, and books.

 In the 1850s he studied the growth and division of plant cells.
 In 1855 he produced papers on the sexuality of Sphaeroplea annulina and later Volvox globator.
 In the 1860s he studied plant physiology in several different aspects.
 From 1870 onward he mostly studied bacteria.
 He established the use of sterile culture mediums and rediscovered the botanical garden of Lorenz Scholz von Rosenau in Breslau.
-He published over 150 research reports during his lifetime.
-The University of Breslau became an innovative center for plant physiology and microbiology while he was there.

 Cohn was the first to classify algae as plants, and to define what distinguishes them from green plants.
 His classification of bacteria into four groups based on shape (sphericals, short rods, threads, and spirals) is still in use today.
 Among other things Cohn is remembered for being the first to show that Bacillus can change from a vegetative state to an endospore state when subjected to an environment deleterious to the vegetative state.

-In 1885 he received the Leeuwenhoek Medal.